-Today I worked on the Tetrisghan for every minute that I could, and while I did not crochet even one single stitch, I did make tremendous progress.
+Today I worked on the Tetrisghan for every minute that I could, and while I did not crochet even one single stitch, I did make tremendous progress on the piecework.

 Instead of making any new pieces, I concentrated my efforts on assembling the crochet tetriminos I had already made.